A great mid price dehumidifier that will solve all damp and condensation problems quickly with Smart Control.

 Simple control system – every setting can be accessed with one touch of a button.
 Smart Control is the optimal way to control your dehumidifier.

-The 2650e has a 5-year warranty.
-Complete peace of mind for 5 years, and many more beyond that.
+The 2650e has a 3-year warranty.
+Complete peace of mind for 3 years, and many more beyond that.
+Only available when buying direct with Ebac.

 Smart Control adjusts the 2650e to match the variable conditions in your home.
 Always taking out enough moisture to prevent damp and condensation, but not too much.